 • Seeing friends get married to the loves of their lives have offered many moving and happy days throughout the latter part of this past decade.

 • I started Bright.Bazaar in 2009 from my rented bedroom and I certainly didn’t think it would lead me down the path that it has.
-I’ve gone on to publish two books, which have been translated and published in nine languages around the world; I’ve fronted TV appearances; grown my following to over 2.5 million followers across my networks and collaborated with huge global brands such as Coca-Cola, Land Rover, Toyota, Google, Starbucks, Warner Brothers, HP, Valspar and so many more.
+I’ve gone on to publish two books, which have been translated and published in eleven languages around the world; I’ve fronted TV appearances; grown my following to over 2.5 million followers across my networks and collaborated with huge global brands such as Coca-Cola, Land Rover, Toyota, Google, Starbucks, Warner Brothers, HP, Valspar and so many more.
 I’m so grateful for the amazing opportunities the blog has led to.

 • Becoming an uncle to my niece Bea and my nephew Callum.
 Seeing my brother become a dad has been so lovely to watch.

 • Graduating university with my 2:1 degree in Journalism, Film and Media.

 • Over-coming, being able to control my anxiety (more on that in the next section).